Juris Doctor (JD)

 Property: Monday & Wednesday 1:00 - 2:15 pm, Thursday 11:00 am - 12:15 pm

 Constitutional Law: Monday, 10:35 - 11:50 am, Tuesday & Thursday 9:30 - 10:45 am

 Are you interested in criminal law?
 Do you want to make an impact on gender, sexual orientation, and gender identity issues?
 Or do you see great opportunity in estate planning?
 Concentrations enable you to customize your legal education to gain added depth in practice areas you feel most passionate about.
 Explore our concentrations.

 Part-time Evening Program

-Ideal for working professionals, the Part-time Evening program offers all required and elective courses during evening hours (typically Monday, Wednesday, and Thursday).
-You can complete the program in four years by taking elective courses during the summer terms.
+Ideal for working professionals, the Part-time Evening program offers all required and elective courses during evening hours and through a convenient combination of online and in-person delivery.
+The program is designed to be completed in four years.

 Our rigorous Juris Doctor program attracts students with both a passion for justice and desire to develop practical lawyering skills before they graduate.
 Want to know more about our most recent incoming Juris Doctor class?
 Read about our Class Profile, faculty, affiliations, and more.

 The legal principles you learn in your first year will be put into action in your second and third years.
 You can assist real clients in one of our many clinics, gain experience through an externship, research and write a scholarly note for Law Review, participate in a moot court or other competition team, or receive credit through study abroad.Experiential Learning